-ConservationGrants will automatically confirm receipt of all LOIs that are properly submitted within the system by the closing date.
+ConservationGrants will automatically confirm receipt of all letters of inquiry that are properly submitted within the system by the closing date.

-The LOI review process will take approximately eight weeks from the closing date.
-All applicants will receive a response from CEPF following review of their submissions.
-The review committee will select the strongest LOIs that meet the eligibility criteria.
+The letter of inquiry review process will take approximately eight weeks from the closing date.
+All applicants will receive a response from CEPF following review of their submission.
+The review committee will select the strongest letters of inquiry that meet the eligibility criteria.

-Applicants whose LOIs receive a positive review will be invited to submit a full proposal, again through ConservationGrants.
+Applicants whose letter of inquiry receives a positive review will be invited to submit a full proposal, again through ConservationGrants.
 Full proposals that receive a positive review will lead to the award of a grant between Conservation International, as the host of the CEPF Secretariat, and the applicant's organization (the "grantee").
 Grants will be denominated in United States dollars and grant agreements will be in English.